filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is recommended to enable this flag to avoid issues with character encoding.

-### libressl
-Switch to use the LibreSSL library instead of the OpenSSL one to talk IMAP over SSL if there is no suitable cURL alternative.
-Also use it for SHA1 calculation if the `blksha1` flag is disabled.

-This flag should be toggled system-wide as two libraries can't be installed at the same time.

 ### mediawiki
 Run the `make` command inside of the `contrib/mw-to-git` source subdirectory.
 Build and install the Git-Mediawiki - a project which aims the creation of a gate between git and mediawiki, allowing git users to push and pull objects from mediawiki just as one would do with a classic git repository.